Projectslearner/arduino-nano-magnetic-sensor/README.md

 1. **Connect Magnetic Sensor to Arduino Nano:**
    - Connect the digital pin of the magnetic sensor module to a digital pin (e.g., pin 2) on the Arduino Nano.
-   - Connect the LED to a suitable output pin (e.g., pin 13) on the Arduino Nano.
    - Ensure proper voltage levels and grounding for stable operation of the module.

 #### Instructions